 As phishing attacks grow more common and complex, phishing awareness has become a necessity for avoiding security incidents.
 This article will reflect on the Google Drive scam and look at how security leaders can address similar scams today.

 The 2020 Google Drive Scam: Here’s What Happened

-Users who clicked on the push notifications were taken to a document containing a large link to a malicious website (the emails also featured malicious links).
+Users who clicked on the push notifications were taken to a document containing a large link to a malicious website, and the emails themselves also featured malicious links.

 5 Lessons to Learn from the Google Drive Scam